Practical knowledge2025-07-01T12:04:29+02:00

 If I have licences for multiple categories, are they all "on probation" for three years?

-Answer: No, the three-year probationary period is counted from the first category you have taken a driving licence for.
-The probationary period does not start over if you subsequently take/have taken a driving licence for more categories.
+Answer: No, the three-year probationary period starts from the first category for which you have obtained a licence.
+The probationary period does not start over if you subsequently take/have taken driving licences for several categories.

 8.